codepath/android_guides/Ripple-Animation.md

 ### Clickable Views

-In general, ripple effect for regular buttons will work by default in API 21 and for other touchable views, it can be achieved by specifying
+In general, ripple effect for regular buttons will work by default in API 21, and for other touchable views it can be achieved by specifying

 ```xml
 android:background="?android:attr/selectableItemBackground">